Looking for the latest release notes? View release notes for SafeAssign.

 After a paper submission is processed, SafeAssign generates a report detailing the percentage of text in the paper that matches existing sources.
 The report also shows the suspected sources that return a match for each section of the submitted paper.
 Instructors can delete matching sources from the report and process it again.
 This is useful if the paper is a continuation of a previously submitted work by the same student.

 SafeAssign does more than translate words from one language to another.
-SafeAssign uses algorithms that make decisions about potential plagiarism based on word frequency, sentence structure, and other linguistic characteristics that are specific to English.
+SafeAssign uses algorithms that make decisions about originality based on word frequency, sentence structure, and other linguistic characteristics that are specific to English.

 Although SafeAssign officially supports only English, clients are welcome to attempt to use SafeAssign with languages other than English.
 SafeAssign has no technical limitations that preclude using it with other languages, but the results may vary and are not guaranteed.